 As our services have grown, we have increasingly recognised both the roles that community initiatives and charities can make in improving wellbeing and the work that our growing number of colleagues initiate and undertake in their own communities.

-The Foundation’s initial focus is on promoting wellbeing through the arts.
-We are investing more than £100,000 in charitable projects which promote wellbeing through the arts, structured as three tranches to ensure a balance between national, local and research based projects.
+The foundation’s initial focus was on promoting wellbeing through the arts.
+In its first year we invested more than £100,000 in charitable projects, structured as three tranches to ensure a balance between national, local and research based initiatives.

-Finally, 30 percent or our annual investment will go to small charities and community groups, and our colleagues and members of the public will be able to apply for funds for good causes in their area whose activities support our theme.
-Our care experts will decide on the most deserving causes and the Foundation will provide up to £2,000 to each group to help them with their activities.
-Our colleagues across the range of Care UK health and social care services already raise thousands of pounds for good causes every year, and we support their efforts by matching the funds raised.
+The foundation has also supported small charities and community groups, with our colleagues and members of the public applying for funds for good causes in their area.
+Additionally, our colleagues across the range of Care UK health and social care services already raise thousands of pounds for charity every year, and we support their efforts by matching the funds raised.

 Our commitment to a new generation of clinicians

 We employ an exceptional range of clinical professionals.
 Contributing to the training of tomorrow’s clinicians by offering work placements to students is one way we can invest in the future wellbeing of the communities we serve.

 We have also invested in developing the skills of social care specialists, using our expertise in dementia care to help students better understand the condition and how to support those living with it.
 Students at the University of Birmingham’s College of Medicine are among those to have benefited from receiving our pioneering experiential training at their summer school.
 The training, which has been rolled out across our homes, gives participants insights into how difficult ordinary tasks can be for someone with dementia.